 At the "Munich Creative Business Week - The Long Week of Design" everything revolves around good style, sustainability, art, music, communication and creativity – at all kinds of locations in the city.
 Read more about Germany's largest design event that takes place every year in Munich.

-Munich Creative Business Week, 06. to 14.05.2023, various locations
+Munich Creative Business Week, date follows, various locations

 The fun on two wheels begins at the Erlöserkirche near Münchner Freiheit in Schwabing.
-In relaxed Italian style, the Vespa parade takes the beloved scooters along Leopoldstraße to Maxvorstadt and the Pinakothek der Moderne - with lots of chattering, honking and sometimes in formation with nice stunts.
+In relaxed Italian style, the Vespa parade takes the beloved scooters along Leopoldstrasse to Maxvorstadt and the Pinakothek der Moderne – with lots of chattering, honking and sometimes in formation with nice stunts.

-The Pferd (Horse) International München in the Olympia-Reitstadion (Equestrian stadium) in Munich-Riem is one of the very big family-friendly events all about horses.
+The Pferd (Horse) International München in the Olympia-Reitstadion (Equestrian stadium) in München-Riem is one of the very big family-friendly events all about horses.
 In addition to competitions in the disciplines of show jumping, dressage, working equitation and vaulting, new products from the fields of equestrian sports and nutrition, clothing, outdoor and much more are exhibited at the fair, partly outdoors but also in the tents.
 A show programme with horses, carriages and music, pony rides for the little ones and the Almhütte with typical Bavarian delicacies complete the programme.

 For the curious and the sociable, Munich's backyard flea markets offer surprising and often wildly romantic insights into the gardens and estates of Munich's district residents.
 From May to October, all neighbourhoods are covered on weekends, from Giesing to Glockenbachviertel to Westend.
 Wherever colourful balloons hang from the façades, the best bargains are to be found in clothing, toys, household goods and antiques - the important thing is that what you're willing to part with goes into good hands!
 But even that often becomes a minor matter when the residents spontaneously invite you over for apple pie or a barbecue and strangers become acquaintances.
 A typical Munich togetherness!